 Register to Vote or Check Your Registration Status

 Visit the Virginia Department of Elections Citizen Portal to register to vote, update your current Virginia voter registration, apply to vote absentee by mail, or view your polling place, election district, absentee ballot status, and voting history.

 Voter Registration Application

-To register to vote, please download the Virginia Voter Registration Application, or call us at (804) 520-9277 and we will send you a voter registration application.
+For a paper Voter Registration Application, please download and print the Virginia Voter Registration Application, or us at (804) 520-9277 and we will send you a voter registration application.

 Voting by Absentee Ballot